ramyabala221190/api-gateway-microservices/README.md

 a new peering where you select the common virtual network of the other VM's.
 Ensure you check the first 2 checkboxes in remote and local peering to ensure traffic can go both ways

-To verify if this works, open 3 CMD's and ssh into the 3 VM's respectively.
+To verify if this works, open 3 CMD's and ssh into the 3 VM's respectively using public ip.
 Try to ping the private IP of other 2 VM's from a particular VM and check if its reachable.
 If yes then peering has succeeded and you can proceed.
 This is very important to enable the worker nodes join the swarm.